Please upgrade your browser.

 It’s our belief that the very least marketers can do when making high-stakes decisions is to bring the consumer into the conversation.
 Give them a seat at the boardroom table and hear what they have to say; another perspective to balance the potentially loud and powerful voices of other stakeholders — each with their own agenda and biases.

 Research by the globally renowned Ehrenberg-Bass Institute has shown that marketers’ ability to predict the sales effects of advertising is no better than chance.
-Countless other research studies have highlighted the chasm which exists between the types of people working in creative agencies and those they ultimately seek to influence.
+Countless other research studies have highlighted the chasm that exists between the types of people working in creative agencies and those they ultimately seek to influence.

 It therefore goes without saying that inviting the consumer into the conversation isn’t just a pragmatic thing to do, but to ignore them would constitute negligence.
-While the consumer shouldn’t ultimately hold any more sway in decision-making than other key stakeholders, to not — at the bare minimum — hear what they have to say is akin to rolling the dice.
+While the consumer shouldn’t ultimately hold any more sway in decision making than other key stakeholders, to not — at the bare minimum — hear what they have to say is akin to rolling the dice.
 And, when marketing is reduced to a game of chance, it becomes ignorant to the wealth of evidence at our disposal.

 Bringing the consumer into the conversation provides us, as marketers, an opportunity to step outside our bubble and to learn from people who are (often) nothing like us.